-“Any injury you can imagine, you can obtain in the outdoors,” says Brent Hollow, who has spent a lifetime in first aid and is trained in advanced cardiac life support with a postgraduate degree in paramedicine and emergency management.
+“Any injury you can imagine, you can obtain in the outdoors,” says Brent Hollow, who has spent a lifetime in first aid and is trained in advanced cardiac life support with a degree in paramedicine and a postgraduate diploma in emergency management.
 He’s been involved with Search and Rescue (SAR) since 1990 and also works as a hunting guide, first aid course instructor and medical director for major events like Challenge Wanaka and Red Bull Defiance.

 “People often get fixed on broken bones or major haemorrhages in the backcountry, but more common injuries are hypothermia, strains and sprains, and medical problems like heart attack, diabetes and stroke,” Hollow says.